-Whether you have a specific diagnosis for your inflammation (such as osteoarthritis) or you’re not entirely sure what’s causing your pain in your back and joints, changing your diet and exercise routine with physical therapy can help.
+Whether you have a specific diagnosis for your inflammation (such as osteoarthritis) or you’re not entirely sure what’s causing the pain in your back and joints, changing to an anti-inflammatory diet can help.

 If you’re seeing a physical therapist already for chronic inflammation, then you’re probably well aware that this is a condition that can seriously affect your overall health!
-Physical therapists might recommend a diet high in anti-inflammatory foods for additional pain relief.
+Holistic physical therapists might recommend a diet high in anti-inflammatory foods for additional pain relief.